cujojs/rest/README.md

 - Chrome (stable)
 - Firefox (stable, ESR, should work in earlier versions)
 - IE (6-11)
-- Safari (5-7, iOS 4-7.1, should work in earlier versions)
+- Safari (5-8, iOS 4-8.1, should work in earlier versions)
+- Android (4.0-5.0, should work in earlier versions)
 - Opera (11, 12, should work in earlier versions)

 Specific browser test are provided by [Travis CI](https://travis-ci.org/cujojs/rest) and [Sauce Labs' Open Sauce Plan](https://saucelabs.com/opensource).
 You can see [specific browser test results](https://saucelabs.com/u/cujojs-rest), although odds are they do not reference this specific release/branch/commit.